-- (a) the causes and effects of bias and discrimination as a result of, or based upon, the reasons set forth in Subsection 2223.2 and in this Statement of Purpose; - (b) why all persons should have equitable access to social and economic opportunity; - (c) why persons and institutions must identify and prevent individual, group, and systemic racism, discrimination, and other forms of unfair treatment; and - (d) the positive and multi-faceted contributions of different social, cultural, racial, linguistic ethnic and indigenous groups to the historical and ongoing project of building and strengthening democracy in the United States and globally.
+- (a) the causes and effects of bias and discrimination as a result of, or based upon, the reasons set forth in Subsection 2223.2 of this Manual and in this Statement of Purpose; - (b) why all persons should have equitable access to social and economic opportunity; - (c) why persons and institutions must identify and prevent individual, group, and systemic racism, discrimination, and other forms of unfair treatment; and - (d) the positive and multi-faceted contributions of different social, cultural, racial, linguistic ethnic and indigenous groups to the historical and ongoing project of building and strengthening democracy in the United States and globally.

 Nothing herein shall be construed to entitle any student to educational programs or services identical to those received by other students in the same or different schools.
-These rules are in addition to and, unless otherwise specifically stated, do not supersede other rules adopted by the Agency or State Board.
+These rules are in addition to and, unless otherwise specifically stated, do not supersede other rules adopted by the Agency of Education or contained in the Vermont-State Board of Education Manual of Rules and Practice.
 Nothing herein shall create a private right of action.